KilianDeBock/Free3Dm/content/products/filaments/TPE/TPEFilamentDescription.content.md

+﻿# 1.75mm TPE Flexible Filament
-﻿A soft and stretchable plastic, thermoplastic elastomer (TPE) flexible filaments are available in a wide range of colours.
+A soft and stretchable plastic, thermoplastic elastomer (TPE) flexible filaments are available in a wide range of colours.

 **Difficulty Level**: Intermediate